davidboening/mp-fsm-eval/README.md

 May take up to an hour (consider increasing -j flag in in Dockerfile if you have sufficent RAM).

 On windows wsl2 does seems to not free RAM in some cases https://github.com/microsoft/WSL/issues/4166.
-To free said memory close Docker and run `wsl --shutdown` and consider to limit wsl's RAM usage.
+To free said memory close Docker and run `wsl --shutdown` and consider limiting wsl's RAM usage.

 ### Container Instructions